RohanNagar/thunder/docs/manual/endpoints.rst

    :query email: the email address of the user
    :reqheader Authorization: basic authentication application name and secret
    :reqheader password: the (hashed) password of the user
-   :statuscode 200: the operation was successful and JSON was returned
+   :statuscode 200: the operation was successful
    :statuscode 400: the reset request was malformed
    :statuscode 401: the request was unauthorized
    :statuscode 404: the user to reset was not found in the database